waynodiablo/Oystercard/node/basic_node_server.md

 };
 ```

-Make a `test` directory, and a `homepageFeature.js` file.
+Make a `test` directory and create the config file with `wdio config` [docs](http://webdriver.io/guide/testrunner/gettingstarted.html).

+Add a `homepageFeature.js` file to the `test` directory.
 Let's write the first failing test:

 `homepageFeature.js`
 ```javascript